CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 -- may revise this to be shorthand.fun

 copyright,
+add in

 Revison date .....

 # Introduction

 This document will consolidate all the rules and advice into a single document, with links to the other documents for practice material.
+It includes new plates written at a consistent size and spacing.

 Orthic shorthand is a good first shorthand for most students.
 It is quick to learn at the Fully Written Level, and multiple levels can be used in a single sentence without confusion.
 Based on stroke counts, its speed potential is comparable to other office and personal use shorthands.
 The Abbreviated and Reporting levels are even faster.

-From The Manual (as typed by Jeremy W. Sherman)
+From The Manual (as rendered by Jeremy W. Sherman)

 > The present system is an adaptation of the alphabet and principles of Cursive Shorthand to the common orthography.
 >